-- Nonconformity: "The system for recording employee training and competence is not completely effective." - Corrective Action: Section 4.6 of the Procedure for Training (QP18-01) was updated to include a requirement for the HR Manager to e-mail the training matrix template to all Supervisors for updating before the end of each month.
+- Nonconformity: "The system for recording employee training and competence is not completely effective." - Procedure for Training (QP18-01) was updated to include a requirement for the HR Manager to e-mail the training matrix template to all Supervisors for updating before the end of each month.
 The new HR Manager was trained on this added requirement.
 She also added an automatic reminder to MS Outlook to perform this task.

-- Nonconformity: "The document control system is not completely effective." - Corrective Action: The New Hire Work Instruction (WI18-01) was revised to include a requirement to grant new hires a user name and password for the database, as appropriate.
-All HR personnel were trained on this change.
+- Nonconformity: "The document control system is not completely effective."

+- Corrective Action: The New Hire Work

+Instruction (WI18-01) was revised to

+include a requirement to grant new

+hires a user name and password for the

+database, as appropriate.
+All HR

+personnel were trained on this change.